TommasoCosimi/HomeLab/ZeroTier_Server/ZeroTier.md

 # ZeroTier

-Since my home network is behind a [Carrier-Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), it is simpler (and cheaper) to use a Software Defined WAN like [ZeroTier](https://www.zerotier.com/product/).
+Since my home network is behind a [Carrier-Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), it is simpler (and cheaper) for me to use a Software Defined WAN like [ZeroTier](https://www.zerotier.com/product/) to access it from outside.

-Since I want to keep the services on my Proxmox instance just on the Home Network, I needed a Server which would route traffic from the ZeroTier Virtual LAN to my physical LAN.
+Since I want to keep the services on my Proxmox instance just inside my Home Network, I needed a Server which would route traffic from the ZeroTier Virtual LAN to my physical LAN.

 The Server functionality will be unwound by an LXC Container.

 ## ZeroTier Network
 Just a new Network created [here](https://my.zerotier.com/network) with default settings.

 ## The Container